Injection Molding Costs: Calculation Methods and Reduction Strategies

 • Materials: Automotive parts often require high-strength plastics or composites, such as nylon, polycarbonate, and PBT.
 These materials offer durability and resistance to heat, chemicals, and wear but tend to be more costly than standard injection molding resins.

 • Part Complexity: Automotive parts often have highly detailed and intricate designs, such as undercuts, complex geometries, and reinforcement features.
-The need for high precision and the incorporation of metal inserts or additional components can increase the injection molding cost.
+The need for high precision and the incorporation of metal inserts or additional components can increase the injection moulding cost.

 • Production Volume: The automotive industry typically involves high-volume production, which benefits from economies of scale.
 However, the high precision and quality standards required for these parts can make tooling more expensive and necessitate additional inspection and testing procedures.